lrhyde/lrhyde/README.md

 ![image](https://github.com/lrhyde/lrhyde/assets/126986154/b75a7d03-fdb0-4ea6-8683-5d9cf5a8a28c)

-### Hi!! :)
+### Hi! :)

 🌸 My name is Lauren, and I'm a computer science student in UIUC's Grainger School of Engineering.

-☀️ At UIUC, I work for the [d7 Research Group](https://d7.cs.illinois.edu/visualizations/) as a developer on the [Data Science Mastery Platform](https://mastery.cs.illinois.edu/), and also volunteer at Hack4Impact on the [Dyslexico](https://dyslexi.co/) mobile project.
+🌽 At UIUC, I work for the [d7 Research Group](https://d7.cs.illinois.edu/visualizations/) as a developer on the [Data Science Mastery Platform](https://mastery.cs.illinois.edu/), and also volunteer at Hack4Impact!

-💙 Over the summer, I was a Software Engineering Intern at PayPal on the enterprise compliance solutions team.
+💙 Last summer, I was a Software Engineering Intern at PayPal on the enterprise compliance solutions team.

 Learn more about me and my work via my [portfolio website](http://lrhyde.github.io), and feel free to reach out or connect with me on [LinkedIn](https://www.linkedin.com/in/lrhyde2)!